-If there's one thing the LG G5 isn't, it's boring.
-With two rear cameras and an accessory slot that lets you modify the hardware it's a phone that really thinks outside the box.
+The LG G5 certainly wasn't boring though.
+With two rear cameras and an accessory slot that allowed you to modify the hardware, it was a phone that really thought outside the box.

-But while these extras are great it doesn't nail all the basics, so there's plenty of potential for improvement in the LG G6.
+But while these extras were great, it didn't nail all the basics and failed to sell well, so there's plenty of room for improvement for the LG G6.

 Cut to the chase